 Ah, those airline fare games.
 I don’t pretend to understand the finer points of how ticket pricing works.
 I know—supply and demand.
 They may have even covered it in that one Economics class I took about ten years ago.
-Anyway, you might find a fare for PHL to LAX is more expensive than DCA to PHL to LAX with the same PHL to LAX flight in both itineraries.
+You might find a fare for PHL to LAX is more expensive than DCA to PHL to LAX with the same PHL to LAX flight in both itineraries.
 Nonstops are a privilege you pay for.
-For that reason some fliers use “throwaway ticketing” at considerable peril.
-Cranky Flier put out a solid primer on why airlines behave that way.
+For that reason, some fliers use “throwaway ticketing” at considerable peril.
+Cranky Flier put out a solid primer on why airline pricing is like that.
 Interestingly, on Southwest usually direct or nonstop flights are cheaper than connecting ones.
 And then there’s fare wars in which one airline undercuts another.

 On occasion, those games result in real advantages to fliers.
 I’m not talking about infamous “mistake fares” in which some sort of error in the airline booking systems lets travelers book tickets at too-good-to-be-true prices, like $50 transatlantic flights.
 Of course, they may or may not be honored.
 The concept seemed exciting to me until I read a persuasive argument by consumer advocate Christopher Elliott that booking a mistake fare amounts to stealing.
 Elliott’s thesis is universally rejected by the travel blogosphere, as is his outspoken criticism of frequent traveler programs.
 Still, when a person who makes his living sticking up for consumers against unfair treatment by corporations makes a case for fair play by consumers against companies, it’s worth paying attention to.
 I decided after reading various articles on the subject that I could not book in good conscience what I knew to be a mistake fare.
 But this is not the only way to get an amazing fare.

 One travel site I follow regularly is The Flight Deal.
-Every day they post deals from major US cities to destinations worldwide, typically with fares with prices under 6 cents per mile (a lot of my past flights have cost twice this or more).
-Emphasis is on major carriers, especially those part of airline alliances.
+Every day they post deals from major US cities to destinations worldwide, typically with fares with prices under 6 cents per mile.
+(A lot of my past flights have cost twice this or more.)
+Their emphasis is on major carriers, especially those part of airline alliances.
 I’ve never seen a deal for Southwest or low cost carriers like Frontier or Spirit on the site.
 Deals on domestic flights, South America, and Asia seem more common than Europe or Australia, but such deals do appear on occasion.
-On January 19 I was intrigued to see an entry for Emirates – $404: New York – Milan, Italy.
+On January 19, 2015 I was intrigued to see an entry for Emirates – $404: New York – Milan, Italy.
 Roundtrip, including all Taxes.
 Many airfares on The Flight Deal have conditions such as a limited range of dates, availability only on some days of the week, unusual routing, ect.
 This particular deal had a requirement that two passengers travel on the itinerary.
 Indeed, the fare for a single traveler would have been more expensive than one booked for two!
 Two years ago I’d paid about $1500 for open-jaw Philadelphia to Venice and back from Rome in late Spring—now two people could travel to Italy and back for half that price with this offer!
 Shortly after Emirates launched the sale, United matched the price out of Newark Liberty (also requiring two passengers).

 It beats me why Emirates would offer a fare like that.
 Excess capacity, good publicity for the route, undercutting rival airlines?
-Indeed, as a “Fifth Freedom” flight (part of a flight route originating in the carrier’s home country but including intermediate stops in a second country on the way to a third) the Emirates JFK to MXP flight has been controversial from the start, at least among Emirates competitors who fear the loss of market share to Emirates will make the route unprofitable for them.
+Indeed, as a “Fifth Freedom” flight (with the flight originating in the carrier’s home country but including intermediate stops in a second country on the way to a third) the Emirates JFK to MXP flight has been controversial from the start, at least among Emirates competitors who fear the loss of market share to Emirates will make the route unprofitable for them.

 So now I needed a traveling companion and time off before the fare evaporated—deals like this tend to last no more than a few days, sometimes even hours.
 My fiancée Rachel was visiting her family in California when I asked if she wanted to jet off to Italy for an extended weekend.
-She told me I was crazy- she’d have to get permission from her department chair and burn all her personal days.
+She told me I was crazy.
+After all, she’d have to get permission from her department chair and burn all her personal days.
 Fortunately her family informed Rachel that she was the crazy one for even thinking about turning down a trip to Italy.
-I was only able to find one Thursday-Tuesday itinerary in April that worked for both our schedules and which were available with the discounted fare on United for $405.10/person RT.
+I was only able to find one Thursday to Tuesday itinerary in April that worked for both our schedules and which were available with the discounted fare on United for $405.10/person RT.